 - He was afraid of going in the woods and wanted someone else to go in first.

-- It is also not clear that both the roads diverge in the general same direction of opposite ones, which could actually make one more travelled depending on the destination of where they led.
+- It is also not clear that both the roads diverge in the general same direction opposite ones, which could actually make one more traveled depending on the destination of where they led.

-- There is also the possibility that he wanted someone, for whatever reason, to get lost in the woods and encouraged them to take the road less travelled because… well, higher probability.
+- There is also the possibility that he wanted someone, for whatever reason, to get lost in the woods and encouraged them to take the road less traveled because… well, higher probability.

 - Basically, he wanted to say “Get Lost” in the most civilized manner ever.

-Another issue that arises is, considering the number of people who have taken the road less travelled, after the quote became popular, and trust me my Facebook timeline is full of travellers wanting to go to “offbeat locals”, don’t you think it might be better if you take the original road as you’ll likely find less traffic on it?
+Another issue that arises is, considering the number of people who have taken the road less traveled, after the quote became popular, and trust me, my Facebook timeline is full of travelers wanting to go to “offbeat locals”, don’t you think it might be better if you take the original road as you’ll likely find less traffic on it?

 The possibilities, as they say, are endless…

-It may also be noted that I may or may not have consumed one said cookie right before commencing on writing this article.
+It should also be noted that I may or may not have consumed one of the said cookies right before commencing writing this article.

 The fact that I refer to a blog post as an article might give you a clear indication of my mental state of mind as well.

 George has the right idea.
 Who wants to feel at home when abroad?